 Once you and your spouse have decided to divorce and agree to use an online divorce service, the steps in your divorce typically proceed as follows.

 There are plenty of online divorce services, but not all are equal.
 Your best bet is to find a service that has been around for at least a few years and has positive online reviews.
-Trustpilot and Investopedia are excellent sources for trustworthy reviews of online divorce services.
-Also consider checking out blogs that are focused on the divorce process—many of these provide descriptions of various services by actual users (check to make sure that the descriptions are not paid endorsements).
+Trustpilot is an excellent source for trustworthy reviews of online divorce services.
+(DivorceNet's online divorce service also goes by "3StepDivorce" in many reviews.)
+You might also consider checking out blogs that are focused on the divorce process, many of which provide descriptions of various services by actual users (check to make sure that the descriptions are not paid endorsements).